victinifan360/Otakuru-Public-Licenses/Otakuru-Public-License-Level 3-Attribution+Personal Use+Same License.md

 xi.
 You share the work under the same license, without changing or adding terms, and conserving the freedom, that the license offers.

-Remember that, following these conditions, we must attribute the author of the work as follows:
+Remember that, following these conditions, you must attribute the author of the work as follows:

 "This work by [AUTHOR], is licensed under Otakuru public License Level 3, and has been used with permission”. (the space between brackets, replace it with the author's name and without the comas).